 With its spectacular location on Cornwall’s dramatic and windswept Atlantic coastline, Tintagel is a place of magic and myth where the legend of King Arthur was born.

-Visits to gardens are often associated with summertime, but here in Devon, gardens bloom and burst with colour throughout all seasons of the year.
-Here are a small selection of our top five options...
+Visits to gardens are often associated with summertime, but here in Devon, gardens flourish and display vibrant colours in every season.
+Here's a small selection of our top five options...

 Stone Lane Gardens, Chagford - 20 minutes

-Stone Lane gardens is a 5 acre arboretum holding important National Collections of wild origin Birch and Alder trees in a lovely landscaped water and woodland setting.
+Stone Lane Gardens is a 5-acre arboretum holding significant National Collections of wild-origin Birch and Alder trees, within a charming landscaped water and woodland setting.
 Sculpture exhibitions feature heavily in and around the gardens.

 Bicton Park Botanical Gardens - 50 minutes

-Bicton Park has a lovely 50 acre garden in close proximity to the sea.
-The gardens date from 1874 and include an Italian garden, an American and stream garden, and a delightful Mediterranean and Rose garden.
-Bicton has long been famed for its magnificent trees, over 1000 of them, representing 300 species, many of which are endangered.
+Bicton Park features a lovely 50-acre garden near the sea.
+The gardens date from 1874 and include an Italian garden, an American and stream garden, and a delightful Mediterranean and rose garden.
+Bicton has long been famed for its magnificent trees, boasting over 1000 trees from 300 endangered species.
 The delightful beach of Budleigh Salterton is also close at hand.